algermissen/cassandra-ruby-queue/README.md

 the worst anti patterns for Cassandra.

-Now, what if you are in a situation where you need some form of queuing but which does not require the kind of throughput that demands a specialized queuing system without doubt.
+Now, what if you are in a situation where you need some form of queuing but not enough to truly justify adding a specialized queuing system to your landscape?

 Can we not get Cassandra to queue the little things for us?
 The goal of this project is to explore the possibilities and limitations.